leblanc-simon/AuctionHouse/README.md

 ##### Todos

-* Wire up the admin page to save the auction end datetime.
-* Wire up the auction to obey the auction end datetime.
 * Auction list management through the admin page.
 * Admin page security.
-* View bid audit through the admin page.
 * All of the visual polish.